-Admission of Transient Students
+Transient Students

-A student in good standing in an accredited college or university may be admitted to Auburn University at Montgomery as a transient student when available faculty and facilities permit.
+A student in good standing in an accredited college or university may be admitted to Auburn University Montgomery as a transient student when available faculty and facilities permit.

-To be eligible for consideration for admission, a transient applicant must submit a Transient Student Form properly completed and signed by the dean or registrar of the college or university in which the student is currently enrolled.
+To be eligible for consideration for transient admission, an applicant must submit a Transient Student Form properly completed and signed by the dean and/or registrar of the college or university in which the student is currently enrolled.
+It is the responsibility of the transient student to contact the necessary individuals at his or her current institution regarding the transferability of the course work taken at AUM.

-Permission to enroll in courses on a transient basis is granted for one quarter only, and a student who wishes to seek re-entry in the transient classification must submit another Transient Student Form.
-It must be understood that transient student permission does not constitute admission or formal matriculation as a regularly enrolled student (degree candidate); however, a transient student is subject to the same fees and regulations as a regular student except that academic continuation in residence requirements shall not apply.
+Permission to enroll in courses on a transient basis is granted for one quarter only, and a student who wishes to seek re-entry in the transient classification must submit transient student forms for any additional quarters.

+It should also be understood that transient student permission does not constitute admission or formal matriculation as a regularly enrolled student; that courses taken and credit hours earned in a transient student classification do not meet residency requirements should the student subsequently decide to transfer to AUM; and that a transient student is subject to the same fees and regulations as a regular student except for standards applied for academic continuation.

-It is the responsibility of the transient student to contact an advisor in the academic department offering the courses in which the student wishes to enroll to determine if course prerequisites are met.
+It is the responsibility of the transient student to contact an advisor in the academic department offering the course(s) in which the student wishes to enroll, to determine if course prerequisites are met.

-If at any time a transient desires admission as a regular student at AUM, formal application as a transfer student must be made.
-One official transcript from each college or university attended is required.
+If at any time a transient student desires admission as a regular student at AUM, a formal application as a transfer student must be made (see previous information regarding admission).